-Third, Table 1 uses a benchmark value $\nu = 70\%$ for bequest motives strength.
-Kopczuk and Luton (2007) show that there is substantial heterogeneity in the distribution of motives for wealth accumulation.
+Third, Table I uses a benchmark value $\nu = 70\%$ for bequest motives strength.
+Kopczuk and Lupton (2007) showed that there is substantial heterogeneity in the distribution of motives for wealth accumulation.
 The average fraction of the population with a bequest motive is between one half and two thirds, hence $\nu = 70\%$ is on the high end.
-With $\nu = 0\%$ , i.e. in the complete absence of bequest motives, $e_B$ is the sole limiting factor for optimal tax rates, which would then be over 80%.
-Conversely, with $\nu = 100\%$ , i.e. wealth accumulation is fully driven by bequest motives, the optimal tax rate would fall to about 50% (Table 1, panel 3 and Figures A5-A6).
+With $\nu = 0\%$ , that is, in the complete absence of bequest motives, $e_B$ is the sole limiting factor for optimal tax rates, which would then be over 80%.
+Conversely, with $\nu = 100\%$ , that is, wealth accumulation is fully driven by bequest motives, the optimal tax rate would fall to about 50% (Table I, panel 3, and Figures S.5-S.6).

-Fourth, Table 1, panel 4 shows that optimal bequest tax rates increase with the labor elasticity $e_L$ but moderately so: the optimal $\tau_B$ is only slightly higher for $e_L = .5$ (upper bound on the labor elasticity based on a large empirical literature) than for $e_L = 0$ .
+Fourth, Table I, panel 4 shows that optimal bequest tax rates increase with the labor elasticity $e_L$ but moderately so: the optimal $\tau_B$ is only slightly higher for $e_L = 0.5$ (upper bound on the labor elasticity based on a large empirical literature) than for $e_L = 0$ .

 Fifth, to illuminate the crucial role played by wealth inequality and mobility, we also provide estimates using the micro files of estate tax returns collected by Piketty, Postel-Vinay, and Rosenthal (2011) in the Paris archives over the 1872-1937 period, a time characterized by large inheritance flows and extreme wealth concentration (with over 90% of aggregate inheritance received by top 10% successors).
 These highly reliable, exhaustive administrative data cover wealth over two generations.
-We find that $\bar{b}^{\text{left}}$ is as low as 20%-30% for the bottom 80% receivers (roughly the zero-receivers), implying very high optimal inheritance tax rates for zero-receivers typically above 75% for moderate elasticities $e_B$ (Table 1, panel 5 and appendix S.3).
+We find that $\bar{b}^{\text{left}}$ is as low as 20%-30% for the bottom 80% receivers (roughly the zero-receivers), implying very high optimal inheritance tax rates for zero-receivers-typically above 75% for moderate elasticities $e_B$ (Table I, panel 5, and Section S.3).

 Sixth, it is possible to extend the optimal linear tax formula to nonlinear bequest taxation that takes the form of a simple two-bracket tax with a flat tax rate above an exemption threshold, a reasonable approximation to actual schedules.
-Our formula carries over virtually unchanged by replacing bequests by taxable bequests above the exemption threshold in our formulas (see appendix S.4).
-Figure 2 shows that in both countries the optimal top tax rate above an exemption level (of 1m \$ or $\in$ ) is roughly comparable the optimal linear inheritance tax rate.
-It is slightly higher in France where bottom 50% bequest receivers have a relatively small probability to leave bequests above such levels.
-This difference between France and the US could again be partly due to reporting biases (see Appendix S.3).
-Table 1 panel 6 shows that optimal nonlinear tax rates are higher than optimal linear tax rates for moderate $e_B$ (but no longer for large $e_B$ ).
-It is worth noting that these high top inheritance tax rates-around 60%-are very much in line with historical experience, especially in Anglo-Saxon countries from the 1930s to the 1980s, when top estate tax rates were systematically above 60% (Figure 3).
-The decline of US top rates since the 1980s could be due to a shift in political power away from the bottom 80% and toward the top 10%.
-Finally, comparing Figure 2 to Figure 1 shows that a smaller minority at the top opposes top bequest taxes than linear bequest taxes, explaining perhaps why actual bequest taxes often have large exemption levels.
+Our formula carries over virtually unchanged by replacing bequests by taxable bequests above the exemption threshold in our formulas (see Section S.4).
+Figure 2 shows that, in both countries, the optimal top tax rate above an exemption level (of 1m \$ or $\in$ ) is roughly comparable to the optimal linear inheritance tax rate.
+It is slightly higher in France, where bottom 50% bequest receivers have a relatively small probability to leave bequests above such levels.
+This difference between France and the United States could again be partly due to reporting biases (see Section S.3).
+Table I, panel 6 shows that optimal nonlinear tax rates are higher than optimal linear tax rates for moderate $e_B$ (but no longer for large $e_B$ ).
+It is worth noting that these high top inheritance

-&lt;sup>19It is computationally more difficult to solve for the optimal exemption threshold (and even more so for the optimal many-bracket nonlinear tax schedule).
-Hence, in Figure 2 and Table 1, panel 6, we take the exemption threshold as given at 500,000 or 1 million \$ (for the US) or $\in$ (for France).
+$^{20}$ It is computationally more difficult to solve for the optimal exemption threshold (and even more so for the optimal many-bracket nonlinear tax schedule).
+Hence, in Figure 2 and Table I, panel 6, we take the exemption threshold as given at 500,000 or 1 million \$ (for the U.S.) or € (for France).